 - (UnkNewTxt) - A file not in a recognized Protected State and without internal State

 (Missing) and (Changed) files are not uncommon but not desired, and they can be the result of dynamics that take place while the :Foundation Client is not running.
-(No Access) is an indication of a problem with the file or with the previous transaction applied to it, and warrants further investigation by reviewing host logs and :Assess Report data.
+(No Access) is an indication of a problem with the file or with the previous transaction applied to it, and warrants further investigation by reviewing Host Debug Logs and :Assess Report data.

 (DelNewPro) is less common but not necessarily of concern, since delete followed by undelete (undo in Explorer) can render this condition.
 This State, however, can result from other dynamics, and there is no deterministic way to resolve independent causes.